rusvaplauke/DoggoDollars/README.md

 1
 11. User should be able to send money to another user.
 Lets call it transaction

-13. It should be possible to retrieve all transaction information for a user.
+7. It should be possible to retrieve all transaction information for an account:
+    I need to be able (given userid), tops, money sent, received.

-15. Transaction costs 1 euro.
+9. Transaction costs 1 euro.